25 Business Internships for High Schoolers in 2025

 Application Deadline: Varies

-BALI, named after New York Congresswoman Bella Abzug, was founded in 2005 with the purpose of helping young women develop leadership skills and confidence.
-Today, the institute continues to give female-identified youth, ages 13-21, who reside in or are from the NYC metropolitan area, opportunities through a number of programs throughout the school year and summer.
+BALI, named after New York Congresswoman Bella Abzug, was founded in 2005 to help young women develop leadership skills and confidence.
+Today, the institute continues to give female-identified and gender-expansive youth, ages 13-21, who reside in or are from the NYC metropolitan area, opportunities through a number of programs throughout the school year and summer.
 The program includes workshops, seminars, speakers, networking, and debate labs.

 2. DOROT Summer Teen Internship